 CELL PHONE SERVICE: Service is very reliable in Iceland, especially around large cities and the Ring Road.

+Let’s start this list of tips for traveling to Iceland with the Orientation.
 Iceland is an island country, located in the North Atlantic ocean.

 Sparkling glaciers, such as Vatna Glacier, Europe’s largest, lie across its ruggedly beautiful mountain ranges; abundant hot geysers provide heat for many of the country’s homes and buildings and allow for hothouse agriculture year-round.